-Applications can be made at any time by wholesale clients.
 A unit in the Fund is an illiquid investment.
-The Trustee will provide periodic withdrawal opportunities under which a limited number of units will be purchased by the Australian Chamber Orchestra Pty Limited on a pro rata basis from investors who wish to participate in the relevant withdrawal opportunity.
-The Trustee intends to provide these withdrawal opportunities every three years.
-The next opportunity will be 1 July 2020.
+The Trustees are provided with periodic withdrawal opportunities under which a limited number of units will be purchased by the Australian Chamber Orchestra Pty Limited from investors who wish to participate in the relevant withdrawal opportunity.
+The Trustee provides withdrawal opportunities every three years.
+The withdrawal opportunity for redemption since the Fund's inception occurred in 2014, 2017 and 2020.
+50,000 units were redeemed during the first withdrawal window, none in the second window and 263,094 units were redeemed in the third withdrawal opportunity in July 2020.

-Additionally, if the Trustee determines that the Fund's cash levels materially exceed its forecast requirements, it may offer a pro rata redemption opportunity or make a pro rata capital distribution to unitholders.
+Additionally, if the Trustee determines that the Fund's cash levels materially exceed its forecast requirements, it will offer a pro rata redemption opportunity or make a pro rata capital distribution to unitholders.